 So, should you upgrade to macOS Monterey?

 Well, as Apple has promised new features and upgrades with the upcoming OS, it seems like the best move right now is to upgrade to it.
-However, if you’re someone who has crucial data that you can’t risk losing at all and are happy with how Big Sur is performing for you, then we would advise you to hold back on the update and let it roll out to see how it fares with your device and how stable it is to use.
+However, if you’re someone who has crucial data that you can’t risk losing at all and are happy with how Big Sur is performing for you, then we would advise you to backup your Mac first, then hold back on the update and let it roll out to see how it fares with your device and how stable it is to use.

 With that said, if you are still using a 2013 Macbook Pro or Macbook Air, then you’re stuck with Big Sur as Apple has officially dropped the update support for these devices and is moving forward with newer generation models.
 Finally, consider all the upgrades and features listed above so that you can be ready for a stable release by the end of the year.